My favorite definition of surrender comes from the website TinyBuddha:

 That last line seals the deal. “…without my input.”
 Deep sigh.
 You mean, I don’t have to figure it out, try to “fix”, understand or meddle?
 There is a larger hand at work guiding this?
 Hmmm…

 Personally, I’m not very good at this.
 In fact, horrible.
-I like to think it’s my empathic nature – the my Cancerian nature that wants to “help”, gets her pincers stuck…clinging to what I want or thinks I know more than someone else so I should jump in.
+I like to think it’s my empathic nature – my Cancerian nature that wants to “help”, gets her pincers stuck…clinging to what I want or thinking I know more than someone else so I should jump in.
 It probably has more to do with my perfectionist control freak – which I didn’t really notice until recently when I (finally) hired an assistant and learned (slowly) how to delegate.
 What a relief!
 Someone is actually much better at doing certain things than I am and doesn’t need my input!

 Lately, I’ve come face-to-face with how much I try to “will” things to happen and manipulate circumstances to turn out like I think they should.
 Read: It’s all about me, my desires and what I want….with little consideration for what might be best for someone else, their life path or the larger scale of greater good.